SolraBizna/onizd/README.md

 [1]: https://github.com/BloodyRum/ZTransport

+# Quick Start

+If you're on Windows and you don't want to compile this yourself, soon you will be able to visit [the Releases page](https://github.com/SolraBizna/onizd/releases) and download a prebuilt Windows version.
+But, for now, you're out of luck.
+Soon, I promise...

 # Compiling

 Install Rust, if you don't have it already.
 Installing Rust is pretty simple if you follow [these directions][2].